ayannawade/ayannawade.github.io/README.md

-Justice

-Law firm themed business template for Jekyll.
-Browse through a [live demo](https://grey-grouse.cloudvent.net/).
+Justice is a law firm-themed business template for Jekyll that I have extensively customized for my personal website.
+You can see the original version [here](https://grey-grouse.cloudvent.net/).

-The Justice template was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.
+The template was originally made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.